 There are few cons against the blog model other than personal preference and artistic control.
 Some people want more control over where their content goes on the front page of the site, highlighting specific content and making other content fade into the background a little.
 The other site models add this control.

-The Hybrid Site Model
+The Hybrid or Integrated Site Model

 The Hybrid Site Model incorporates the static with the blog.
 This is also a common site model for an existing site built as static web pages or on a CMS platform that integrates WordPress into the existing system as a blog.